visionmedia/minstache/Readme.md

   - inverted sections
   - lambdas

- I couldn't care less about partials, and will not add them, this lib is meant to be a small template engine solution for stand-alone [component](http://github.com/component) templates.
+ No partials, this lib is meant to be a small template engine solution for stand-alone [component](http://github.com/component) templates.
 If your template takes "partials" then pass other rendered strings to it.
 If you need a full-blown mustache solution Hogan.js is still great.

 ## License